monome/docs/crow/timeline.md

 These examples all use a single time-event pair, but you're free to use `sequins` in a longer sequence -- perhaps adding a simple rhythm alteration for your new math rock band!

-## Pre- & Post- Methods
+## Pre-Methods

 Similar to `sequins`, a `timeline` can have *methods* applied to modify the behavior of the main function (`loop`, `score`, or `real`).

 However, `timeline` differs from `sequins` in that it can have methods applied *before* and *after* the main function.
+In this section, we'll talk about the *pre*-methods, which are about changing when a timeline will begin.

-Pre-methods are about changing when a timeline will begin, whereas post-methods are about how they run, or when they will stop.
-You chain these modifications together with the `:` character, passing the `timeline` object down through each stage of modification.
+You can chain these modifications together with the `:` character, passing the `timeline` object down through each stage of modification.

 As of now, there are only two pre-methods: `queue` and `launch`.

 With pre-methods, it's important to remember that the order matters.
-You'll only use `queue` or `launch` at the *beginning*, and everything else will follow the main `loop` function.
+You'll only use `queue` or `launch` at the *beginning*, and everything else will follow the main function.

 ### Playback Control Using Pre-Methods {#playback-control}